 Current Vacancies & Studentships

-A post-doctoral position is available for up to 2.5 years in the Department of Pharmacology, University of Cambridge, in the research group led by Dr Hendrik W. van Veen.
-This group studies the molecular mechanisms of recognition and transport of chemotherapeutic drugs by efflux pumps from pathogenic bacteria and cancer cells.
+A post-doctoral position is available for up to 2.5 years in the Department of Pharmacology, University of Cambridge, under supervision of Dr Hendrik van Veen.
+Van Veen’s research group aims at the molecular mechanisms of recognition and transport of chemotherapeutic drugs by efflux pumps from pathogenic bacteria and cancer cells.

-The project will focus on the molecular mechanisms of tripartite drug efflux pumps, such as AcrAB-TolC in Escherichia coli, and will involve measurements of substrate transport and the application of biochemical and electrophysiological techniques in cells and artificial membrane vesicle systems.
-The project is funded by a programme grant of the International Human Frontier Science Program Organization (HFSPO).
+The project will focus on the molecular mechanisms of tripartite drug efflux pumps, such as AcrAB-TolC and MacAB-TolC in Escherichia coli, and will involve biochemical and electrophysiological techniques in cells and artificial membrane vesicle systems to study substrate transport and its energetics.
+The project is funded by a programme grant of the Human Frontier Science Program Organization (HFSPO).

-Applicants should be highly motivated, enthusiastic individuals, capable of thinking and working independently, with experience in the biochemistry of membrane proteins.
+Applicants should be highly motivated, enthusiastic individuals, capable of thinking and working independently, and must have experience with membrane proteins.
 Candidates should have or shortly expect to obtain a PhD in a related subject.

-Candidates should submit a C.V., coversheet CHRIS/6 (parts 1 and 3 only, available from http://www.phar.cam.ac.uk/department/jobs.html), a brief supporting statement (two sides maximum), a list of publications, and the names and addresses of two referees, to Mrs. Virginia Searle, Departmental Secretary, e-mail: email@example.com
+Candidates should submit a CV, a brief supporting statement (two sides maximum), a coversheet CHRIS 6 (available from http://www.phar.cam.ac.uk/department/vacancies) including the names and email addresses of two academic referees, to the Departmental Administrator, Ms Jessica Dunne at: firstname.lastname@example.org.

-Please quote reference PL01225 on your application and in any correspondence about this vacancy.
+Please quote reference PL02632 on your application and in any correspondence about this vacancy.

 The University values diversity and is committed to equality of opportunity.